Intrastat in Cyprus: Rules, obligations, and consequences

 VAT rates in Cyprus

+.
 In Cyprus, the standard VAT rate is 19%, which applies to most goods and services.
-The reduced VAT rates are 9%, 5%, and 0%.
+Cyprus also applies reduced VAT rates of 9%, 5% and 3%, as well as a 0% rate for specific qualifying transactions.
 The 9% rate covers, among other things, passenger transport and catering services.
 The 5% rate applies to selected food items, pharmaceutical products, and books.
 The 0% rate is applicable to international and intra-community transport.
 Additionally, certain services, such as residential property rentals and medical care, are exempt from VAT.

 Summary